 They’re not exactly the best option when it comes to soundproofing a room but instead they’re best used to improve a room’s acoustics.
 If you’re working on a home recording studio or a place for your band to practice, then I highly recommend you get a couple of these acoustic foams and place them on your walls.

 When placing these on your walls, you don’t necessarily need to cover the entire wall with acoustic foam to get results.
 All you have to do is place them where you usually have the source of noise and it will work just fine.

 5. Bass Traps

 These are foam-like products designed to absorb low-frequency sounds (bass).
 There are two different types of bass traps, resonant absorbers and porous absorbers.
 They’re commonly found in home theater, master room, recording rooms and other rooms designed to offer a critical listening environment.

-These are pretty easy to install and cost effective too.
+These are pretty easy to install, and cost-effective, too.
 All you have to do is simply place one on each corner of your wall.
-If your goal is to reduce as much bass noise in your room as possible then you can check these ones out on Amazon.
+If your goal is to reduce as much bass noise in your room as possible, then you may want to check these traps out.

 6. Sound Deadening Mats for Cars